Jump to navigation

 The general examination is taken within a single examination period, normally at the end of the second or the beginning of the third year of study.
 It consists of four written parts: three three-hour-long examinations on broad fields of study chosen in consultation with the candidate’s adviser and the director of graduate studies, and an examination on research methods and the critical evaluation of sources for, and authorities on, some posed problem.
 This is followed by an oral examination.
 The examination committee normally consists of three members of the Princeton faculty.
 One of the fields may be taken in another department (for example, Religion, Anthropology, Comparative Literature, History, Sociology or Politics).
 A student who does not achieve a high pass on the general examination may be recommended for a terminal M.A. degree, provided all other requirements have been met.

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the language requirement and the first part of the general examination, and is recommended by the faculty.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the language requirement and the general examination, and is recommended by the faculty.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 A student proceeding to dissertation research who has completed all M.A. requirements and wishes to receive an M.A. upon passing the general examination must complete the advanced degree application process.